schappim/mBot-Gitbook/section-6-chapter-34-restoring-the-firmware.md

 ![](/assets/Img.6.33.1.jpg)

-\[Image 6.33.1: The conectivity error message\]
+\[Image 6.33.1: The connectivity error message\]

 This means that even though there is a connection between the mBot and the tablet, the latter is not able to send instructions to the mBot because of our software running on the mBot.
 Makeblock needs the original firmware, to interact with the mBot, but finds our software there, instead.

-A second thing that the mBot is unable to do, right now, is to be controled by the remote control.
+A second thing that the mBot is unable to do, right now, is to be controlled by the remote control.
 If we pick it and press the buttons on it, nothing will happen.

 Another thing that has changed is that the default factory programs, that the mBot came with, are also not there anymore because they have been overridden by our program.